yugabyte/yugabyte-db/docs/content/preview/integrations/camunda.md

 1. Download the PostgreSQL JDBC driver [JAR file](https://jdbc.postgresql.org/download/postgresql-42.3.5.jar) and place it in the `camunda-bpm-run-7.17.0/configuration/userlib` directory.

+Alternatively, you can also use YugabyteDB JDBC Driver to connect Camunda to a YugabyteDB cluster.
-1. To use the YugabyteDB JDBC driver, modify the `spring.datasource` section in each file to point to the YugabyteDB cluster you started, and replace the value of `driver-class-name` with `com.yugabyte.Driver`.
+To do so, modify the `spring.datasource` section  in each file to point to the YugabyteDB cluster you started, and replace the value of `driver-class-name` with `com.yugabyte.Driver`.

     ```yml
     # datasource configuration is required